Karen Goh: Early life and education

 Goh was born to missionary parents Harry and Kathleen that came to British Colonial India.
 Goh has a brother, David Goh.
 In June 1962, at seven years old, Goh and her family moved to Bakersfield, California.
 Goh's parent provided ministry leadership for the Bakersfield Chinese Church, where Goh's older brother, David, currently works as a senior pastor.
 Goh's family founded Garden Community Church in Bakersfield, California.

-In 1978, Goh earned a Bachelor of Music degree in Music Education from USC.
-In 1981, Goh completed all courses in Master of Music Education from USC.
-During university, Goh showed passion in playing the clarinet, and directed her efforts on music education.
+In 1978, Goh earned a Bachelor of Music degree in Music Education from the University of Southern California (USC) then earned a Master of Music Education in 1981.
+Goh specialized in playing the clarinet.
 In 1991, after graduating, Goh found a position with The McGraw-Hill Companies in New York City.
 At age 12, Goh became a naturalized American citizen.
 Goh graduated from Bakersfield High School.

 Early career

 Music instructor

-Goh was a music instructor at Bakersfield Christian Life Schools and then moved to New York City to work at the McGraw-Hill Companies in 1989.
+Goh was a music instructor at Bakersfield Christian Life Schools before moving to New York City to work at the McGraw-Hill Companies in 1989.
 She was promoted from Executive Editor to editorial director during her seven years working with the company.

-Administrator/Vice president (1989-2002)
+Administrator/Vice president (1989–2002)

 In 1996, Goh moved from an instructor towards managing editor of The McGraw-Hill Companies in New York, and was then promoted as the Vice president of the publishing operations.
-The company was responsible for printed and technological planning, allocating resources for educational development.
 Under this position, Goh was responsible for managing administrative operations such as trademarks, finances, human resources, and any facilities for the company.
 Goh worked as the vice president for two years from 2002 to 2004 for the McGraw Hill Company.
 Goh worked for the McGraw-Hill company for eight years, ending her position with the company in 2004.